ABOUT FISHING WITH US

 Small groups: We limit our groups to 4 anglers, ensuring an uncrowded fishing experience and personal attention from the crew.

-Catch and release: We focus on the challenge to land a Tarpon with an artificial lure on medium tackle.
+Catch and release: We focus on the challenge to land a Tarpon on medium tackle.
 We advocate admiring the catch alongside the kayak instead of taking it out of the water, we relish the release of an unharmed specimen and revere the sportsmanship that goes with it.

 We are proud to say that we do CPR fishing: Catch – Photograph – Release